bulletmark/cdhist/README.md

 worktree functionality.
 To do this, simply add your desired command name and the git option as an extra argument to the `cdhist` command in your shell initialization code.
-E.g, to use the command name `wt` for git worktree functionality (only), change/add the following in your `~/.bashrc` or `~.zshrc` file:
+E.g, to use the command name `wt` for git worktree functionality (only), add the following in your `~/.bashrc` or `~.zshrc` file:

 ```sh